 - the Supreme Winner for the whole region – that group receives $5,000, a framed certificate and a trophy that they can keep for a year.

-The Supreme Winner also represents Wellington at the Trustpower National Community Awards in early 2017.
+The Supreme Winner also represents Wellington at the Trustpower National Community Awards.